jakeloggins/Clod-scripts/README.md

 ... and a list of devices that are "connected" and have "type:esp" (this is only for use by the uploader).

 ``` ["esp-uploaded-example"] ```

+### ESP Startup Process

+1. On startup, esp devices ask persistence for its states by publishing to ``` /deviceInfo/control/[name] "get states" ```.

+2. Persistence checks active_devices for the name key, and if found, returns the stored object to the device.

+3. Esp verifies that its current IP address is consistent with the one in the object it just recieved.

+4. Esp sets endpoints accordingly and starts to function according to the sketch.

+5. If the esp disconnects from the MQTT broker or loses power, this process will repeat.

 Scheduler